 - Incompleteness of holdings of a set or series

-The records for weeded materials are withdrawn from the Library catalog and the materials are exchanged, donated, sold, or discarded.
+The records for weeded materials are withdrawn from the online catalog and the materials are exchanged, donated, sold, or discarded.
 Any funds derived from selling weeded materials are returned to the Library materials budget for future purchases.

 - Mission and Goals of Saint Joseph's University

-- Library Bill of Rights
+- Library Bill of Rights (American Library Association)

-- Interpretations of the Library Bill of Rights
+- Interpretations of the Library Bill of Rights (American Library Association)

-- Expurgation of Library Materials
+- Expurgation of Library Materials (American Library Association)

-Acting Associate Director for Resources Management
+Associate Director for Resources Management

 Saint Joseph's University

-|Last revision / review: September 26, 2013
+|Last revision / review: December 05, 2013